QuixiAI/dolphin-logger/README.md

 *   **`init`**
     *   Initializes the Dolphin Logger configuration.
-    *   Creates the `~/.dolphin-logger/` directory if it doesn't exist.
+    *   Creates the configuration directory if it doesn't exist.
-    *   Copies a default `config.json.example` to `~/.dolphin-logger/config.json` if no `config.json` is present.
+    *   Copies a default `config.json.example` to your config directory if no `config.json` is present.
 This file serves as a template for your actual configuration.
     *   Example:
         ```bash
         dolphin-logger init